dtcenter/METdataio/docs/Users_Guide/load_data.rst

          <load_xml>true</load_xml>

-    *The following allows one to create a note into the instance_info database table*
+    *The following allows one to create a note into the instance_info database table.*

      .. dropdown:: load_note